nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-12-cape-town-stellenbosch-wine-tour.md

 date: 2019-02-12T06:05:28.673Z
 author: Nate
 description: >-
-We took a ride out with our tour guide, Bruce, to four wineries in the {HOLD} and Stellenbosch regions.
+We took a ride out with our tour guide, Bruce, to four wineries in the Paarl, Franschhoek and Stellenbosch regions.
 We drank a lot, and learned even more.
-image: /img/coghsign.jpg
+image: /img/fvCheers.jpg
 tags:
-  - Cape of Good Hope
+  - Stellenbosch
 draft: false
 ---